sidebase/sidebase/app/README.md

     - Components: Ant Design Vue with component-auto-import
 - Miscallaneous
     - Pre-commit checking (husky) & fixing (lint-staged)
-    - drone CI pipeline to linting, testing, typing checks
+    - github CI pipeline to linting, testing, typing checks
-    - nuxt-link support in tests and storybook
+    - nuxt-component support in tests and histoire
     - debug sql database queries by setting `logging: true` in the `database/index.ts`: This will show you a live log of all ongoing database queries which is super helpful to debug database problems

 ## Local Setup